-The site was visited by Paul Davies of Paul Davies Pty Ltd in early 2013.
-The Fernhill site was inspected and thoroughly photographed at that time.
+The site was visited by Paul Davies of Paul Davies Pty Ltd on a number of occasions through 2013.
+The Fernhill site was inspected and thoroughly photographed at those times.

-The historical outline provides a brief summary only of material covered extensively in the updated CMP for the site.
+The historical outline provides a brief summary only of material covered extensively in the CMP for the site.